Faith and Spirituality

 • Nurturing Christian morality in decision-making

-At every year level students are involved in weekly Religious Education lessons.
-Students in all year levels also take part in the College Liturgy Program where we gather to celebrate the presence of Jesus in our lives.
+At every year level students, from reception to year 12, are involved in weekly Religious Education lessons.
+Students in all year levels also take part in the College Liturgy Programs where we gather to celebrate the presence of Jesus in our lives.